-But the first batch of Obamacare mandates didn't take effect until late 2010, so their impact wasn't felt until this year.
+But the first batch of ObamaCare mandates didn't take effect until late 2010, so their impact wasn't felt until this year.
 What happened?
 Premiums surged by 9 percent to more than \$15,000 per family.

-Those figures come from the Kaiser Family Foundation, which supports Obamacare and estimates the law is contributing at most 2 percentage points to that increase.
-This estimate conceals the law's crushing impact on many households.
+Those figures come from the Kaiser Family Foundation, which supports ObamaCare and estimates the law is contributing at most 2 percentage points to that increase.